Homemaking Doesn’t Take A Summer Break

 I have homeschooled year-round in the past, but our family found a longer break in summer fits our lifestyle better.
 Nonetheless, it has come with its challenges.
 Boy, do I have intentions each summer for big things!
 By the time August hits, though, I look back and see a wasted summer.
 The kids spend the season being restless and bored.
 Meanwhile, I am idle and keep telling myself, “I’ll get to that next week.”
 This method would work perfectly if summer had endless weeks… The combination of my laziness and my children’s restlessness almost always leads to bickering between the kids and my constant annoyance with them.
 It’s no wonder I have detested summer for so many years.

-2. Titus 2:4-5 – “That they may teach the young women to be sober, to love their husbands, to love their children, To be discreet, chaste, keepers at home, good, obedient to their own husbands, that the word of God be not blasphemed.”
+“That they may teach the young women to be sober, to love their husbands, to love their children, To be discreet, chaste, keepers at home, good, obedient to their own husbands, that the word of God be not blasphemed.”

-3. Proverbs 31:15-30 – “She riseth also while it is yet night, and giveth meat to her household, and a portion to her maidens.
+“She riseth also while it is yet night, and giveth meat to her household, and a portion to her maidens.
 She considereth a field, and buyeth it: with the fruit of her hands she planteth a vineyard.
 She girdeth her loins with strength, and strengtheneth her arms.
 She perceiveth that her merchandise is good: her candle goeth not out by night.
 She layeth her hands to the spindle, and her hands hold the distaff.
 She stretcheth out her hand to the poor; yea, she reacheth forth her hands to the needy.
 She is not afraid of the snow for her household: for all her household are clothed with scarlet.
 She maketh herself coverings of tapestry; her clothing is silk and purple.
 Her husband is known in the gates, when he sitteth among the elders of the land.
 She maketh fine linen, and selleth it; and delivereth girdles unto the merchant.
 Strength and honour are her clothing; and she shall rejoice in time to come.
 She openeth her mouth with wisdom; and in her tongue is the law of kindness.
 She looketh well to the ways of her household, and eateth not the bread of idleness.
 Her children arise up, and call her blessed; her husband also, and he praiseth her.
 Many daughters have done virtuously, but thou excellest them all.
-Favour is deceitful, and beauty is vain: but a woman that feareth the Lord, she shall be praised.” (emphasis mine)
+Favour is deceitful, and beauty is vain: but a woman that feareth the Lord, she shall be praised.”

 Practical Application

-I have to be realistic about my strengths and weaknesses, and I have to admit to myself that there are some things I cannot do.
+I have to be realistic about my strengths and weaknesses, and I must admit to myself that there are some things I cannot do.
 On the other hand, the Bible gives clear instructions to me as a woman, and God would not instruct me to do something impossible.
 Hard?
 Yes.
 Impossible?
 No.

 This summer I plan to make some changes to my approach to the school break based on the previous Scriptures.
-Hold me accountable, OK?
+Hold me accountable, OK? (secretly hoping my husband doesn’t read this)

-1. Be an Early Riser
+1. Be An Early Riser

 This is the hardest one for me.
 I am wired to be a 2nd shifter.
 The morning and I have never been great friends, but in my home, this is the only time I have available to be alone (introverts, you get me), have some quiet, and get a head start on things for the day.
 It is also the time I prefer to write these posts because they are an extra thing in my life that I enjoy, but they do not need to take me away from my responsibilities at home.